braek/braek.github.io/_drafts/install.md

 ![LEGO IR Blaster with LIRC](/images/lego_ir_blaster_lirc_ok.png)

+As you can see: there is no longer a red message, because LIRC is now installed and configured.

-Now you should be able to control LEGO Power Functions through this web interface!
+If your IR blaster (hardware) is properly built and connected on the Raspberry Pi, you should now be able to control LEGO Power Functions through this web interface!